-Exploring the impact of leadership communication on a transformation.
+Exploring the impact of transformative communication from leadership.

 By: Cynthia Short